 The following two tabs change content below.

-Writer & Social media strategist
+Author & Social media strategist

-Co-author of The Art and Science of Social Media: Power Tips for Power Users with Guy Kawasaki.
+Co-author of The Art of Social Media: Power Tips for Power Users with Guy Kawasaki.
 Social media is my passion.
 And my job.
 I'm here sharing my professional experience working day to day in the trenches of social media, marketing, and blogging.
 I work with global brands and leaders in the social media sphere every day.
 I've spearheaded successful social-media campaigns for Motorola, Audi, Google, and Virgin as well as having been a brand ambassador for Kimpton Hotels.
 I work with the best brands and make them even better!
 I'll share tips and tricks, provide positive inspiration and answer social media questions through the content that I create and curate.
 What sets me apart?
 I'm an innovative idea girl that follows through and gets the job done.
 Social media is my career, not just a hobby.